Morrowind Mod Management

-Downloaded mods should be placed directly into "Morrowind/Installers", without being extracted.
-When you run Wrye Mash ("Morrowind/Mopy/mash.exe"), all your mods will appear in the "Installers" tab.
+Downloaded mods should be placed directly into Morrowind/Installers.
+There is no need to extract the files after downloading, as Wrye Mash can support most common archive formats.
+When you run Wrye Mash (Morrowind/Mopy/mash.exe), all your mods will appear in the "Installers" tab.
 To install a mod, simply right-click on it and press "Install Last".

-If a mod includes a plugin (.esp) file, ensure it is checked in the Morrowind Launcher or the "Mods" tab of Wrye Mash.
-Note that some mods include several plugins - always read the readme to find out which one to use!
+If a mod includes a plugin (.esp) file, it must be checked in the Morrowind Launcher or the "Mods" tab of Wrye Mash in order for the game to load it.

 Changing the Install Order

 If 2 mods edit the same file, such as a model or texture, whichever mod is installed last will take precedence.
 Conflicting mods in Wrye Mash will turn yellow.